hedora 4 months ago

 It seems that glycerol is having an alcohol-like effect on tiny-livered people.
 I had most of my best slurpees before I was 8, though.
 If they got me a little drunk, all the better.

-MBCook 4 hours ago
+MBCook 4 months ago

 > It also recommends children between five and 10 are limited to no more than one slushie a day.